MHCI Frequently Asked Questions

 No. Because of the different educational goals of each program, their admissions processes are separate and applications are not shared between the two programs.
 As noted in the previous question, the two programs are designed to address different goals.

-May I apply to both the MHCI program and Ph.D. program?
+May I apply to the MHCI program and other HCII master's degrees?

-Yes, you may apply to both programs, but students usually prefer one to the other.
-The programs have been designed to address substantially different goals, as stated above.
+Yes, you may apply to any program, but students usually prefer one to the other.
+The programs have been designed to address different goals.
+Explore the different HCII master's degrees on our website.

 Should I visit before I apply (and will that help my chances of being admitted)?

 Visiting the department before you apply does not improve one’s chances of admission.
 The HCII receives numerous requests every year from applicants for tours and visits of the department.
 While we certainly do not discourage prospective students from visiting the campus, we do not have the department resources to arrange individualized agendas and tours to accommodate such requests nor do we offer pre-admission assessments or interviews.
-Students who have been admitted will be invited to visit during the spring Open House where the opportunity to meet with faculty and current students will be provided.
+Students who have been admitted will be invited to visit during the Spring Open House, an event for accepted students to tour the campus, meet with faculty and current students, explore curriculum and be welcomed into the department.

 Do my chances of getting admitted increase if I submit my application early?